vipul2802/o365hq.com/content/blog/Microsoft Cloud Phone System.md

 +++
-title = "Microsoft Cloud Phone System" description = "Microsoft phone system is delivered from Microsoft`s trusted cloud to empower enterprises with PBX capacities in the Office 365 suite and help organizations run their businesses seamlessly with an enterprise-grade phone system.
+title = "Microsoft Cloud Phone System" description = "Microsoft phone system is delivered from Microsoft`s trusted cloud to empower enterprises with PBX capacities in the Microsoft 365 suite and help organizations run their businesses seamlessly with an enterprise-grade phone system.
 Microsoft`s cloud offers enterprises cloud-powered AI with voicemail transcription, inline chat translation and real-time captioning in meetings. " date = "2020-08-03"

 [taxonomies]